mtoensing/Docker-Minecraft-Bedrock-Server/README.md

 * **Local file whitelist.json:** /volume1/docker/bedrockserver/whitelist.json
 * **Mount path:** /bedrock-server/whitelist.json

+You can edit the server.properties on you NAS directly after you shut down the server.
+You can edit specific options like gamemode (creative or survival) or enable the whitelist.
+The later is highly recommended if you plan to open the ports to the internet.

 ## Add someone to the whitelist and grant user admin rights

 You can enter commands in terminal on Synology on your Docker Container.
 Add users to the whitelist and do not edit the whitelist.json manually: